jasondilworth56/iracingdataapi/readme.md

 # Changelog

+**1.3.0**

+- Added a minimal Oauth2 implementation.
+You can now choose to send either username/password credentials as before, or use the iRacing Oauth2 token to make your requests.
+More information in the readme.

 **1.2.3**

 - Update `result_search_hosted` to remove the `cust_id`/`host_cust_id` requirement, and also add the `team_id` parameter.
 Thanks @glenbecker for that.